FlatIO/help-docs/docs/en/general/faq-cancel-subscriptions-free-trial.md

 If you **purchased Flat for Education**, your licenses don't automatically renew, all the licenses are manually renewed.

-If you **got a free trial via our website flat.io**, it will automatically cancel if you don't upgrade, and your account will be back on the free plan.

-## How to cancel a Flat subscription or trial on an iPhone or iPad
+## How to cancel a Flat subscription on an iPhone or iPad

-If you purchased Flat from your iPhone, iPad using our iOS app, you can cancel your Flat subscription or free trial by following these steps:
+If you purchased Flat from your iPhone, iPad using our iOS app, you can cancel your Flat subscription by following these steps:

 * On your iPhone or iPad, tap **Settings**.
 * Tap your name.